vvasuki/english/prose/hindu/sthAneshvaraH/other-people.md

 For some time I was hurt, as he abruptly stopped responding to my messages.
 And then I was pissed, as I never demanded anything from him and all I did was shared some funny jokes and may be I expected the same in return. big deal.
 And then I forgot about him.
 But memory is such that it has its own way of digging.

 And his name resurfaced afresh.
 This time I made a mission to find the reasons for his absence from the canvas of my life.
 And then I found out he was long dead.

+## Mirror-Image
++++(विश्वासम् अधि लेखितम्। )+++

+If I say I love my mirror image,
+you would possibly diagnose narcissism in me.
+Let me make your job easy:
+I do not need a mirror image to love myself.
+But I am curious to know,
+what is in it that makes the mirror image so loving and at the same time so frightening.

+My mirror-image is living my life 30 years backward.
+We met at a juncture, flowing in the opposite direction.
+I ran away from the Ashram life and my mirror image from the corporate life.
+I did not walk out of Ashram life
+fantasizing the charms of the modern world,
+but experiencing hollowness within Ashram life.
+If you cannot see what lies beneath empty smiles and masking garbs in a decade,
+any world is good enough for you.+++(5)+++
+I did not abandon one illusion for the sake of the other.
+I chose the other because the other never claims to be true.+++(5)+++

+I once dreamt of Rishi life.
+And that led to some Ashrams.
+And that was the end of it.
+But the idea to be far away from the maddening crowd always remained there.
+I tried to make a colony of people like myself.
+I am glad it was never materialized.
+For that was yet another delusion.

+We live in the aftermath of idealism.
+Our ancestors adored lady poverty.
+The narratives of Kaiyata or Udayana still resonate among the pandit households.
+And sometime recently, our fathers cremated idealism.
+And they learnt to package the ashes in beautiful bottles
+and they learnt to make some quick money.+++(5)+++

+My mirror image wants to go to the world
+that was under the dream of Vasistha,
+the world that was made of idealism.
+And we created modern society using the cinderblocks of idealism.
+And my mirror image does not want to face it.
+This replica of mine is not me though.
+For he is smart, intelligent, and he can be rich without even selling his soul.
+But he got into the dream where idealism appeared once.
+Her beautiful touch, her fragrant breath, her gentle glance.
+I cannot tell my mirror-image, the shadow he saw of the ideal
+is merely the ghost from the past, coming to haunt him,
+torment him of the time that is no more.

+Now he has two little kids growing.
+Just like I once had.
+And he is giving them this dream, this idealism.
+I also did the same to my kids.
+And they grew up, became strangers.
+Prajapati has given each soul her own dream.
+When the dreams are not shared,
+we are nothing but strangers.+++(5)+++

+My father once said, we are all strangers meeting for some time.+++(5)+++
+My friend once said, we met like two logs in a flowing river.
+I envy my mirror-image for living the life that was once mine.
+But I wish I could talk to this replica of mine one time more.
+And say why this will just be yet another dream.
+At the end of the day, I guess we all need some dreams to live by.
+For if we wake up, we will actualize our loneliness.
+I do not know why, loneliness scares me.
+Dreams and delusions have at least charm.